 That’s where the Portent’s Content Idea Generator Tool comes in.

 This tool is super cool and so fun to use.
 All you do is enter your topic or keyword and hit the generate idea link.

 It will generate a title idea for you and explain parts of your title and where you should make changes.

 If you don’t like the first suggestion, you can simply hit the refresh button a few times until you find a title that you can work with.

-It’s OK using power words and emotional marketing and what have you, but it’s also important to keep things short and absolutely relevant.
-I can’t stress enough on the relevance.
+It’s OK using power words and emotional marketing and what have you, but it’s also important to keep things short and sweet.

 Oh, and don’t forget about relevance.
 I can’t stress enough the relevance.

 Look at how they construct their headlines for their posts, for instance.